Hard Rock Stadium: Permanent seating

-Notable events
+Events

 NFL

-The stadium has played host to six Super Bowls (XXIII, XXIX, XXXIII, XLI, XLIV, and LIV), and also hosted the 2010 Pro Bowl.
+The stadium has played host to six Super Bowls (XXIII, XXIX, XXXIII, XLI, XLIV, and LIV) and also hosted the 2010 Pro Bowl.

 Super Bowl XLI in 2007 at Dolphin Stadium, when the Indianapolis Colts defeated the Chicago Bears 29–17, was marred by heavy rains.
 An estimated 30% of the lower-level seating was empty during the second half.

 In 2010, the NFL threatened to take the stadium out of further consideration for a Super Bowl or Pro Bowl unless significant renovations were made.
 One of the upgrades desired was a roof to protect fans from the elements.
-In 2012, the Dolphins scrapped plans for pitching a $200-million hotel tax proposal that would have included a partial stadium roof.
+In 2012, the Dolphins scrapped plans for pitching a $200 million hotel tax proposal that would have included a partial stadium roof.

 In 2016, an open-air canopy was constructed that protects the seating bowl from the elements.
 The canopy, however, does have a football-field-sized hole in the middle, and thus does not protect the playing field itself from rain.
 The renovations were completed by the first Miami Dolphins pre-season home game in September 2016.

 Previously, since the field runs east–west (rather than north–south, as is the case in most other stadiums), the north stands were exposed to the full force of South Florida's oppressive heat early in the season.
 The issue became so problematic that Stephen Ross, who owned the Dolphins and the stadium, successfully petitioned the NFL to have all September home games start at or after 4 pm.
 Ross knew that for much of September, the Dolphins had a substantial home-field advantage against opponents unaccustomed to the sweltering heat.
 However, he was willing to give that up in order to ensure a more comfortable environment for fans, as well as allow the stadium to host another Super Bowl.

 In 2021, the team opened the Baptist Health Training Complex at the west side of the Stadium complex.
 The Dolphins permanently moved to the state-of-the art facility that hosts the team headquarters, and is also a World Cup practice facility site.